A photo of a man and a woman from the What is VISP video.

 Why don’t standard HIV tests look for actual HIV?

-Standard HIV tests that look for antibodies are quick, reliable and affordable.
-Tests that look for the virus are expensive and not commonly used for an initial diagnosis.
+Standard HIV tests that look for antibodies are quick, reliable, and affordable.
+Tests that look for the virus are expensive, require more lab infrastructure, and are not commonly used for an initial diagnosis.

 What is “opt-out” testing for HIV?

-“Opt-out” testing for HIV means that HIV tests may be done routinely unless a patient refuses to have the testing done.
+“Opt-out” testing for HIV means that HIV tests may be done routinely unless a person refuses to have the testing done.

 What does “opt-out” testing mean for me?

-You should tell your healthcare provider about your HIV vaccine study participation and refuse HIV testing.
-Even if your healthcare provider does not mention the HIV test, be sure to tell them that you do not want an HIV test because you are (or were) an HIV vaccine study participant.
+You should tell your healthcare provider about your HIV vaccine study participation and refuse HIV testing being done anywhere other than your study clinic.
+Even if your healthcare provider does not mention the HIV test, be sure to tell them that you do not want an HIV test because you are (or were) an HIV vaccine study participant who received a study vaccine.

 How can I explain this situation to my healthcare provider?

-• If anyone asks to test you for HIV or to draw your blood, tell them you are in (or have been in) an HIV vaccine study and that you need to get all your HIV tests at the study site.
+• If anyone asks to test you for HIV or to draw your blood, tell them you are in (or have been in) an HIV vaccine study and that specific tests have to be performed in order to diagnose HIV.
+This testing can be done at the study clinic or through the HIV Vaccine Trials Network (HVTN) for free.

-• Explain that being tested outside of your study site or the HVTN VISP Testing Service could result in an incorrect diagnosis of HIV infection.
+• Explain that being tested outside of the HVTN could result in an incorrect HIV diagnosis.

 How long does VISP last?

-If you have tested VISP, the antibodies may fade quickly or they may last for several years.
+We don’t know.
+If you have tested VISP, the antibodies may fade quickly, or they may last for several years.
 In some cases, participants continue to test VISP for more than 20 years.
+Because of this, participants should remain in contact with the HVTN to ensure the correct testing is done in the future.
+This testing can be done through the study clinic, the VISP Testing Service, or a local provider in consultation with the HVTN.

 Can VISP be passed from one person to another?

-• In order to donate blood or organs, the donation site will screen you using an HIV antibody test.
-If you test positive for HIV antibodies you may be unable to donate an organ.
-You may also be permanently banned from blood donation even though you are not infected with HIV.
+In order to donate blood or organs, the donation center will screen you using an HIV antibody test.
+If you test positive for HIV antibodies, you may be unable to donate.
+You may also be permanently banned from blood donation even though you do not have HIV.

 How will a VISP test result affect me?

-What happens if I move far away from the study site where I participated in an HIV vaccine study?
+What happens if I move far away from the study clinic where I participated in an HIV vaccine study?

-For U.S. participants, call the HVTN VISP Testing Service at 1.800.327.2932 during business hours, Pacific Time.
-For participants outside the U.S., call your study site and they can assist you with testing for HIV.
-If you are unable to reach someone at your study site, send an email to vtn.core.vispcounselor@hvtn.org to request testing.
+For U.S. participants, call the HVTN VISP Testing Service at 1.800.327.2932 or email vtn.core.vispcounselor@hvtn.org.
+For participants outside the U.S., call your study clinic and they can assist you with HIV testing.
+If you are unable to reach someone at your study clinic, send an email to vtn.visp.ops.sa@hvtn.org if you are located in Africa, vtn.visp.ops.la@hvtn.org if you are located in Latin America, or vtn.core.vispcounselor@hvtn.org for all other countries to request information about HIV testing.

 Will my information be confidential?